iiasa/CWatM/docu/data.rst

 Pedotransfer function Rosetta3
 ******************************

-Parameters for the unsaturated zone is done by using a pedotransfer function.
+Soil parameters required by CWatM are obtained from soil properties by using a pedotransfer function.

 A pedotransfer is used from Zhang and Schaap 2016 [#]_ to transfer the standard soil properties (soil texture, porosity, organic mater and bulk density) to the van Genuchten model parameters: :math:`\Theta_s` (maximal amount of moisture) :math:`\Theta_r` (residual amount of moisture) :math:`\lambda` (pore-size index) :math:`K_s` (saturated conductivity of the soil) and :math:`\alpha` (inverse of air entry suction)